sh1vananda/atra/README.md

-## This project is mainly built to explore and experiment with Firebase Studio and also other Firebase services
+## This project is built to explore and experiment with Firebase Studio and also other Firebase services